Peasant economics: Peasants as Moral or Rational Economic Agents

-Samuel Popkin defines a ‘moral economic’ approach to the political economy of peasants as one which “focuses on the relation between economic and social institutions”.
+Samuel Popkin defines a 'moral economic' approach to the political economy of peasants as one which "focuses on the relation between economic and social institutions".
 In the context of the peasantry in Vietnam, moral economists argue that Confucian and Vietnamese cultural values underpin peasant society, and that this ultimately was the source of the resistance to French colonial rule.
-The general assumptions of moral economists is that peasants are “anti-market, prefer common property to private, and dislike buying and selling”.
+The general assumptions of moral economists is that peasants are "anti-market, prefer common property to private, and dislike buying and selling".
 On the other hand, Popkin argues that these assumptions are not fixed, and are generally dependent on individual assessments of risk and reward amongst different peasants in different contexts.

-Pierre Brocheux argues that a ‘moral economy’ in relation to peasants is one where the state and the peasantry form a contract which involves mutual and reciprocal obligations.
+Pierre Brocheux argues that a 'moral economy' in relation to peasants is one where the state and the peasantry form a contract which involves mutual and reciprocal obligations.
 Such as redistributing land from large landholders, reforming tax so that it is equitable, and a stimulation of agricultural production.
 However, Brocheux argues that in the Vietnamese peasant uprisings of the 1930s, this conflicted with the tendency of peasants to fall back into less productive family plots and peasant culture, rather than more productive collectivised agriculture.
-As such, Brocheux disagrees with Popkin that peasants are necessarily individualistic and rational economic agents, but that they are both rational and moral economic agents, and can have a tendency to “remain attached to the social order with which they are familiar”.
+As such, Brocheux disagrees with Popkin that peasants are necessarily individualistic and rational economic agents, but that they are both rational and moral economic agents, and can have a tendency to "remain attached to the social order with which they are familiar".

 Peasants as an Economic Class

 An economic class (according to the Marxist definition) has a shared relationship to the means of production.
 By this definition, peasants are an economic class that shares the relationship of serfdom.
 Serfdom is characterised by subsistence agriculture on a holding of land, a share of which is taken by a serf, who has legal ownership of the land.

 However, as Nirmul Kumar Chandra suggests, peasants are often stratified by their wealth and amount of land they possessed, as was the case in Russia up to and during the Soviet Union.
-The richer peasants had more power then the poorer peasants in determining how collective land was shared, and were often taxed a greater share of their output than the richer peasants.
+The richer peasants had more power then the poorer peasants in determining how collective land was shared, and were often taxed a lesser share of their output than the poorer peasants.
 Further, the richer peasants were less interested in collectivising their land into an agricultural commune, since they would lose a greater proportion of their wealth as it became shared between all peasants.